atlas-doc/doc-sabre/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 - **Type:** String
 - **Required:** No
 - **Description:** Indicates if VCC payment is supported.
-- **Constraints:**
+  Valid values:

-    0: The credit card details will not be passed through and only pre-payment is allowed.
+  - 0: The credit card details will not be passed through and only pre-payment is allowed.

-    1: The API will allow you to pass through client’s credit card details for payment.
+  - 1: The API will allow you to pass through client’s credit card details for payment.
 The customer can also use pre-payment as a method of payment.
 - **Default:** "0"
 - **Example:** "1"